 Thanks so much for your interest in collaborating with me.

-I lovelovelove creative collaborations!
-I’ve been collaborating with dear colleagues for the last 15 years in many creative ways.
+In addition to all of the free content that I love to create via our 7-day mini Art of Money course, blog articles and podcast, I lovelovelove creative collaborations!
+I’ve been collaborating with dear colleagues for the last 19 years in many creative ways.
 To make sure I have the bandwidth to do the ones I love the most, I’m ultra-choosy about who I collaborate with, when, and in what ways.

 - Sharing on social media.
-I’m very active on Facebook, and I’m starting to explore Twitter, Instagram and Pinterest.
-So if we collaborate, and I feel great about our interview, I’ll be thrilled to spread the news there.
+I’m very active on Facebook and Instagram.
+So if we collaborate, and I feel great about our interview, I’ll be thrilled to share a link to the podcast interview and spread the news through these channels.
+Also, I will share the link on my media + book media pages on my site where I share my favorites.

 - Promotional requirements: We all need to follow what feels right for us, our community and our business model.
 So, I’ll tell you…when their are requirements, it just doesn’t feel good to me, and it typically goes against my marketing style.
 Whenever I am asked to negotiate these requirements or bend my guidelines, someone always gets upset.
 I personally do not require the folks I interview for my blog series or Guest Teachings spots to promote the series in any precise way.
 I am so grateful that they are giving their time and wisdom to my community.
 And, I let them decide what feels great for them.
 I find that there is a natural sharing that happens when the collaboration is great and the content is superb.